 - As you become stronger, you’ll progress to the higher end of that range — 12 reps per set.

 When that happens:

 - Increase your weight just enough that you can only execute six reps per set with this higher weight while maintaining proper form.

 - As you become stronger, you’ll progress toward 12 reps again.

 See what’s happening here?

 Repeat this process for as long as this specific exercise is part of your workout.

-Whether your goal is to lose weight or to gain weight, focusing on hypertrophy at the beginning of your workout program will change your metabolism, which is the main objective in body transformation.
+Whether your goal is to lose weight or to gain weight, focusing on hypertrophy at the beginning of your workout program can help change your metabolism, which is one of the main objectives in body transformation.

 Once your metabolism gets moving, how you structure your diet and exercise will determine whether you gain or lose weight, and how quickly that change occurs.